 My goal is to build a discrete device; if the cops snatch a journalist in a non-privacy country, they shouldn’t think twice about a loose USB drive.
 When they plug it in, the device shouldn’t explode, melt, release corrosive material or do anything else insane (even though that would probably make a more exciting blog post).
 It should quietly destroy itself beyond repair.

 My solution for this is overloading the flash memory voltage rail.
-I’ll have to say, this is the first time I’ve ever actually looked at the absolute maximum ratings of a component.
+I’ll have to say, this is the first time I’ve ever actually looked at the absolute maximum ratings of a component with the intent to go outside them.

 The part needs to be pushed over 4.6V in order to be completely disabled.
 I can use a simple voltage doubler off the 5V line to do this.